2015 Bahrain GP2 Series round: Feature race

 Vandoorne remained with his intended strategy and led the field back up to speed at the lap-nine restart, ahead of Haryanto and Leal.
 He fended off an attempted overtake by Haryanto heading into the first corner, while Leal fell to fifth after he was passed by Matsushita and Visoiu.
-While in traffic, Lynn attempted to pass Rossi into the first turn, but made contact with the rear of his car and sustained front wing damage.
+While in traffic, Lynn attempted to pass Rossi into the first turn, but made contact with the rear of his car and sustained front wing damage, losing him downforce and accelerated tyre degregation.
 Rossi overtook Amberg by the 12th lap.
 He caught up to Stanaway and quickly overtook him, and passed Berthon using DRS two laps later.
-Rossi made further use of the DRS to pass de Jong and Markelov, allowing him to pull away from the struggling Lynn.
+Rossi could minimise the time he was behind slower cars because of DRS and a new set of tyres, and made further use of the DRS to pass de Jong and Markelov, allowing him to pull away from the struggling Lynn.
 Rossi overtook Leal for fifth on lap 15, and the drivers in the middle of the field made their mandatory tyre pit stops.
 Evans overtook Lynn into turn one on the 18th lap.
 Lynn reported that his car had tyre degradation problems and lost positions, while cars who conserved their tyres took advantage.

 Matsushita made a pit stop at the end of lap 20, moving Rossi to fourth place.
 Rossi was approximately ten seconds behind Vandoorne. preventing the latter from remaining the leader following his pit stop.
 Vandoorne made his pit stop at the end of the 22nd lap, and was delayed while his pit crew installed his right-front tyre, losing him time.
 He reemerged in tenth place.
 The rest of the leaders made their pit stops promoting Rossi to the lead on lap 23.
 Rossi was 6.7 seconds ahead of second-placed Evans whom King battled.
 King overtook Evans for second on lap 25, although Evans used DRS to reclaim the position.
 Vandoorne was more than 20 seconds behind Rossi, but his new, soft-compound tyres allowed him to lap five seconds faster than Rossi.
 The battle between Evans and King allowed Rossi to pull away and created an obstruction giving Vandoorne an advantage which he took.
 He passed King with DRS for on lap 28, and Evans soon after.
 Rossi led Vandoorne by nine seconds with four laps remaining with the latter lapping three seconds faster in clean air.